 Russia’s 2014 annexation of Crimea marked the onset of a systematic repression campaign against the indigenous Crimean Tatar minority on the peninsula.
-CriTaRep (version 1) introduces the first comprehensive, geo-coded event dataset documenting state repression against Crimean Tatars from 2014 to 2024.
+CriTaRep (version 1) introduces the first comprehensive, geo-coded event dataset documenting state repression against Crimean Tatars from 2000 to 2024.
 The dataset fills critical gaps in existing repression and human rights datasets, providing a new empirical foundation for studying state repression against minority groups.

-The dataset provides detailed information on almost 700 repression events targeting more than 2,000 individuals, including the exact location and date of each repression event.
+The dataset provides detailed information on over 700 repression events targeting more than 2,000 individuals, including the exact location and date of each repression event.
 Each record includes a detailed textual description of the repression event, numerical variables capturing the type and severity of repression, the category of victims, as well as the specific actors responsible.
 CriTaRep differentiates between 22 repression types across three analytical categories:

 You can explore the data on an interactive map here.